webcrawls/hnmc/README.md

 HNMC adds a new book called Hacker News.
 When right-clicked, this book will open up an interface containing the latest HN posts.

+The plugin currently pings the HN API every 10 minutes for the top stories.
+Only the top stories are available right now.

 // **TODO** interface image